Rigby's Togiai to Utah, Fredericksen signs with Idaho State

 “It’s kind of a relief,” he said after finally signing the letter of intent.

-Togiai wasn’t the only Trojan celebrating on Wednesday.
+Togiai wasn’t the only Trojan celebrating that day.
 Receiver Christian Fredericksen was a key piece of Rigby’s run to the program’s first state championship.
 The 6-3 target caught seven touchdown passes in the playoffs and had 10 catches for 171 yards and four scores in the 5A state championship game, a wild 57-56 double overtime win over Coeur d’Alene.

 Fredericksen signed with Idaho State.